 The Writing Topic Funnel Printable

-After reading all about Topic Funnels in The Writer's Jungle, I decided to create a printable based on Julie's ideas.
+After reading all about Topic Funnels, I decided to create a printable based on Julie's ideas.
 It helped us to visualize what we were trying to do and narrow down a topic my daughter could then work with without feeling overwhelmed.